 - The government has decided to take advantage of this situation by buying from Saudi Arabia and UAE to top up its strategic oil reserves.

-- Apart from these measures, India needs to reduce its dependence on oil by increasing the use of renewable energy resources and electric vehicles so that the economy is vulnerable to unstable international politics.
+- Apart from these measures, India needs to reduce its dependence on oil by increasing the use of renewable energy resources and electric vehicles so that the economy is not vulnerable to unstable international politics.

 The reduction in oil prices due to the price war may be a temporary situation as Saudi Arabia and Russia cannot sustain low oil prices for long.
-Considering this situation, India must make use of this situation diligently.
+Considering this situation, India must make use of it diligently.
 However, it may not gain the full potential as it has occurred during the time of a pandemic that has halted the economic growth of many countries.
 Thus, the government must take necessary steps to ensure that its reserves are filled, as this opportunity may not occur again in the near future.

 Practice question for mains: